islandboymv/Patient-Billing-System/README.md

 ## 1. Introduction

-The Patient Billing System is a software application designed to manage patient records and billing information in a healthcare setting.
-It allows healthcare providers to efficiently add, delete, and update patient records, as well as manage billing information associated with each patient.
+The Patient Billing System is a software application written in the C programming language.
+It was developed as a college assignment to manage patient records and billing information in a healthcare setting.
+The system offers an array of features to enhance the efficiency and accuracy of billing processes, making it a valuable tool for healthcare providers.

 ## 2. Purpose